SW

 Social Work 105 is an introductory course that presents a comprehensive overview of the profession of social work and social workers’ roles in contemporary society.
 This course is designed for students seeking advanced professional orientation and development in social work.
 This honors course is designed to provide a critical examination of the profession's values and Code of Ethics and the major fields of social work practice.
 Students examine the professions’s response to populations-at-risk, including people of color, women, older adults, children and adolescents, gays and lesbians, and low income populations.
 Each student completes a 30 clock hour service learning assignment in a social service agency.
 The course provides a broad base of information for further social work education and helps students decide if social work is an appropriate career for them to pursue.

-Prerequisite(s): None.
-This is an introductory course open to all University Honors Program students.
+Prerequisite(s): This is an introductory course open to all University Honors Program students.
 This course will fufill the Introduction to the Fields of Social Work Practice requirement for social work majors and for social welfare minors.

 SW